 One thing that I noticed was that my bicycle helmet didn’t have the DOT sticker on the back like my uncle’s motorcycle helmet.
 But, why?

-Uncle Tom told me that bicycle helmets don’t have a DOT approval sticker because DOT certification is only required on helmets for motorized vehicles like motorcycles.
+My Uncle told me that bicycle helmets don’t have a DOT approval sticker because DOT certification is only required on helmets for motorized vehicles like motorcycles.
 Bicycle helmets are certified by the CPSC (Consumer Product Safety Commission).

 That year, as well as learning why my helmet didn’t have a DOT sticker, I also learned the importance of wearing a helmet when cycling.
 That was the year that my friend, Troy, hit a small pot-hole in the road and fell down hitting his head on the curb.
 He lived, but he was never quite the same again.